Do you want to find the best rated gable attic fan?

-A gable attic fan is a ventilation fan that mounts up against your gable vent, the attic vent that is on the upper sides of your home in a vertical position.
+A gable attic fan is a ventilation fan that is installed vertically against your gable vent rather on top of your roof.

-When the attic hits a certain temperature, the gable attic fan will turn on, blowing out hot attic air, and pulling in fresh outside air.
+When an attic hits a temperature, such as 95 degrees Fahrenheit, the gable attic fan will turn on.
+The gable fall will blow out the attic air and moisture --- while at the same time pulling in fresh outdoor air.

 The solar powered gable attic fan usually doesn’t have a switch, and just turns on when the sun is out.

-What Are The Benefits of a Gable Attic Fan?
+Read Also: What Are The Pros & Cons of Attic Fans?

 The cause of the premature aging of the roof was very poor ventilation (and insulation) in the attic.
 During summer, it would probably reach over 150 degrees in the attic on certain days.